 MMR (Measles, Mumps, Rubella): MMR is required for all new and readmitted students born on or after January 1st, 1957.
-Requirements may be satisfied by providing proof of at least one MMR immunization or blood test (titer) showing immunity.
+Requirements may be satisfied by, providing proof of at least one MMR immunization or blood test, (titer) showing immunity.
 While only one MMR vaccination is currently required, two are highly recommended.
+Note: Opting out of immunizations for religious purposes will require an affidavit.